stackbit-projects/pleasant-eggplant-56b87/content/features.md

       We seek to understand your specific requirements and would love to contribute to your success.
-By consulting on topics and developing your ptototype, our workflows easily integrate into your agile development cycle and will accelerate your business ideas
+By consulting on topics and developing your ptototype, our workflows easily integrate into your agile development cycle and will accelerate your business ideas.
     align: center
   - type: features_section
     features: